Theresa, Countess of Portugal: Struggle with sister

 At first, Theresa and Henry were vassals of her father, but Alfonso VI died in 1109, leaving his legitimate daughter, Queen Urraca of Léon as the heir to the throne.
 As a daughter Theresa could be a vector of royal authority, so as a wife she bestowed that authority to her husband and then as a widow it was accepted that she might continue to exercise authority on behalf of her male children.
+Both women, Countess Theresa and Queen Urraca, ruled alone after the deaths of their immigrant husbands, ostensibly in defence of their young children, but also in their own right.

 Henry invaded León, hoping to add it to his lands.
 When he died in 1112, Theresa was left to deal with the military and political situation.
 She took on the responsibility of government, and occupied herself at first mainly with her southern lands, that had only recently been reconquered from the Moors as far as the Mondego River.
 In recognizing her victory in defending Coimbra, she was called "Queen" by Pope Paschal II and in light of this recognition, she appears in her documents as "Daughter of Alphonso and elected by God", explicitly being called queen in an 1117 document, leading some to refer to her as the first monarch of Portugal.
 Pope Paschal II referred to her as queen in the papal bull FRATRUM NOSTRUM issued on 18 June 1116.

 In 1116, in an effort to expand her power, Theresa fought her half-sister, Queen Urraca.
 They fought again in 1120, as she continued to pursue a larger share in the Leonese inheritance, and allied herself as a widow to the most powerful Galician nobleman for that effect.
 This was Fernando Pérez, Count of Traba, who had rejected his first wife to openly marry her, and served her on her southern border of the Mondego.
 In 1121, she was besieged and captured at Lanhoso, on her northern border with Galicia, while fighting her sister Urraca.
 A negotiated peace (Treaty of Lanhoso) was coordinated with aid from the Archbishops of Santiago de Compostela and Braga.
 The terms included that Theresa could go free only if she held the County of Portugal as a vassal of the Kingdom of León as she had received it initially.